itshell4/sprout-smart-advisor/README.md

 3.  **Open `index.html` in your browser:**
     You can do this by double-clicking the `index.html` file in your file explorer.

-## 🔌 API Integration

-This application is designed to fetch recommendations from your custom-trained model via an API.
-To connect your model, you need to update the JavaScript file.

-1. Open the `script.js` file.
-2. Find the following line of code (around line 28):
-    ```javascript
-    const response = await fetch('YOUR_MODEL_API_ENDPOINT_HERE', {
-    ```
-3. Replace `'YOUR_MODEL_API_ENDPOINT_HERE'` with the actual URL of your deployed model's API endpoint.
-4. If your API requires an authentication key, you can add it to the `headers` object.

 ## 📈 Future Improvements

 * **Geolocation API:** Automatically detect the user's location to pre-fill the form.